 The Kinship Navigator Grant recognizes the critical importance of Kinship Caregivers, and works to provide them with the kinds of supports and services previously reserved for traditional foster parents.
 Southwest Family Guidance Center has been officially designated a “Relative Success Center,” of this program.
-In collaboration with New Mexico Children, Youth, and Families Department, Southwest Family provides a coordinated and comprehensive array of resources for kinship caregivers in Bernalillo, Doña Ana, and Rio Arriba counties.
+In collaboration with New Mexico Children, Youth, and Families Department, Southwest Family provides a coordinated and comprehensive array of resources for kinship caregivers in all New Mexico counties.

 What Kind Of Services Are Provided?

 - Assistance in determining the needs of the family and what services they may be eligible to receive from nonprofit, local, state and national sources.